jessemarino/write_em_down/README.md

 [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](http://unlicense.org/)

 ## Description
-My motivation for this project was to make a Team tracker that could help someone keep an organized list of their team.
-I built this to test my skills as a developer.
-If this application work as designed it would solve the problem for someone that can't keep their personel straight.
-I learned that I need to study more so I can submit a completed project.
+My motivation for this project was to make a team tracker that could help someone keep an organized list of their team.

 ## Table of Contents